 client, and others.
 To ensure no loss of analytical functionality Malware Analysis should be configured as a trusted client; that is, configured to connect to the NetWitness Suite Core infrastructure with an account equivalent to a user in DPO role.
 Otherwise, if meta keys referenced by Malware Analysis do get tagged for obfuscation and are not accessible to Malware Analysis, some of the Indicators of Compromise (IOCs) may be rendered ineffective.

 - Respond Server service.
 The Respond Server service uses a data privacy mapping file to display obfuscated data in alerts.(see the Obfuscate Private Data topic in the Respond User guide) and has a configurable data retention period for alerts (see the Set a Retention Period for Alerts and Incidents topic in the Respond User guide).
-Go to the Master Table of Contents in RSA Link to find and view referenced documents.
+Go to the Master Table of Contents for Version 11.0 to find NetWitness Suite 11.0 documents.

 - Reports.
 In Reporting Engine, each Core service is added as two separate data sources, using the two separate service accounts; one data source has a service account representing the Data Privacy Officer role and the other data source has a service account representing a non-Data Privacy Officer role.
 The Configure Data Privacy for Reporting Engine topic in the Reporting Engine Configuration Guide provides procedures to configure data privacy for Reporting Engine.
-Go to the Master Table of Contents in RSA Link to find and view referenced documents.
+Go to the Master Table of Contents for Version 11.0 to find NetWitness Suite 11.0 documents.